 Find Paris concerts for other months

-The five famous big Paris department stores - Galeries Lafayette, Printemps Haussmann, BHV Marais, and La Samaritaine - reveal their highly-anticipated spectacular decorations in late October - early November.
+Five famous big Paris department stores - Galeries Lafayette, Printemps Haussmann, Bon Marché, BHV Marais, and La Samaritaine - reveal their spectacular Christmas window decorations in early November, usually during the first half of the month.
+It's the perfect reason to take a holiday stroll.

 The imaginative Christmas window displays enchant adults and children alike, and become more fantastic and creative with animations and music each year - and of course draw shoppers inside where even more dazzling decorations create holiday cheer.